-The adoption of the above did not result in any changes to previously reported net profit or net
+The adoption of the above did not result in any changes to previously reported net profit or net assets of the Group.

 New and amended standards not yet effective, but available for early adoption

 The below new and amended IFRS that are available for early adoption for financial year ended December 31, 2020 are not effective until a later period, and they have not been applied in preparing these consolidated financial statements.